KauzClay/docs-tap/install-azure/resources.hbs.md

     export REGISTRY_NAME=YOUR-REGISTRY-NAME
     ```

-    Where `YOUR-REGISTRY-NAME` is the name you want for your container image registry.
+    Where `YOUR-REGISTRY-NAME` is the name that you want for your container image registry.
 Use lowercase.

 1. Create the Azure Container Registry by running: